Kazuchika Okada: Championship reigns and departure (2021–2024)

 Also at Dominion, Okada was announced to be part of the G1 Climax 32 tournament in July, where he would compete in the A Block.
 He finished with 10 points, only losing once to Jonah, to advance to the semi-finals.
 In the semi-final round, Okada defeated B Block winner Tama Tonga.
-In the final, Okada defeated Will Ospreay, to win his second consecutive and fourth overall G1 Climax.
+In the final, Okada defeated Ospreay to win his second consecutive and fourth overall G1 Climax.
 The following day, during a press conference, instead of receiving a briefcase containing a contract for a title shot at Wrestle Kingdom, Okada proposed the winner of the G1 Climax should be automatically inserted into the main event at the Tokyo Dome, instead of defending his title shot.
 On October 10 at Declaration of Power, Okada avenged a loss suffered during the 2022 G1 Climax by defeating Jonah.
 Later that night, Okada confronted Jay White, after he successfully defended the IWGP World Heavyweight Championship, setting up the main event for Wrestle Kingdom 17.
-On December 15, 2022, Okada won his fifth MVP award from Tokyo Sports, while his match with Will Ospreay was named the Match of the Year.
-With his fifth overall MVP award, he just one behind Antonio Inoki in most overall MVP Awards.
-On January 4 2023 at Wrestle Kingdom, Okada defeated White, regaining the IWGP World Heavyweight Championship.
+On December 15, Okada won his fifth MVP award from Tokyo Sports, while his match with Will Ospreay was named the Match of the Year.
+With his fifth overall MVP award, he is just one behind Antonio Inoki in most overall MVP Awards.
+On January 4, 2023, at Wrestle Kingdom 17, Okada defeated White, regaining the IWGP World Heavyweight Championship.
 The following day at New Year Dash, Okada teamed with longtime rival and new IWGP United States Heavyweight Champion, Kenny Omega to defeat United Empire's Aaron Henare and Jeff Cobb.

+Following his victory at Wrestle Kingdom 17, Okada began an interpromotional rivalry with Kiyomiya, who was the reigning GHC Heavyweight Champion at Pro Wrestling Noah.
+The feud began when at night two of Wrestle Kingdom 17, a tag-team match between NJPW's Okada and Togi Makabe and Noah's Kiyomiya and Yoshiki Inamura, broke down as Okada and Kiyomiya continuously brawled outside the ring, due to Kiyomiya kicking Okada in the head and causing him to bleed, which infuriated Okada.
+This caused the match to end in a no-contest as Makabe and Inamura attempted to restrain their partners.
+The rivalry intensified when Okada attacked Kiyamoya at Noah Great Voyage in Osaka, following Kiyomiya's successful title defense.
+A few weeks later, Okada made his first IWGP World Heavyweight title defense on February 11 at The New Beginning in Osaka, defeating Shingo Takagi.
+Okada made a second successful title defense the following week at Battle in the Valley, defeating Hiroshi Tanahashi.
+On February 21, Okada defeated Kiyomiya at Keiji Muto Grand Final Pro-Wrestling "Last" Love.
+Okada lost the IWGP World Heavyweight Championship at Sakura Genesis to New Japan Cup winner Sanada, ending his second reign at 94 days.